KushajveerSingh/personal-website/docs/internal/projects.md

 Make a detailed note on how internet works i.e. how do you make request for a webpage and get it served.
 Check full stack for front end engineers v3 video on how the i ternet works on fro tend masters for reference.

 Use vpn to check your site performance across counties.
 Part of seo project.

+Simulate small world problem https://www.youtube.com/watch?v=CYlon2tvywA.
+Get population of each country, and further every city and zip code.
+Now you know exactly how poeple are distributed across the world.
+Next add probabilities of interaction based on geography and reduce as you go back further.
+Make these numbers available as controls.
+Have additional controls like railway connections, airport connections, visa free entry, gpd.